 Labor Relations and Employee Benefits

-- Support reforms in employment laws to support charter counties rights to establish their own terms and conditions of employment, consistent with the collective bargaining process.
+- Support reforms in employment laws to support charter counties’ rights to establish their own terms and conditions of employment and employee relations, consistent with the collective bargaining process.

 - Support Workers’ Compensation reforms that will lower costs to employers while delivering equitable benefits to employees.